NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Crooner's Cravat.md

 * * *

-**Effect** You make adjustments to the crooner's cravat, transforming it into any type of stylish chosen neckwear; as you do so, you cast a 1st-rank [[Spells/Illusory Disguise|Illusory Disguise]] on yourself.
+**Effect** You make adjustments to the crooner's cravat, transforming it into any type of stylish chosen neckwear; as you do so, you cast a 1st-rank [[Illusory Disguise|Illusory Disguise]] on yourself.

 **Activate—Influential Croon** `pf2:2` (auditory, emotion, linguistic)